 - TAXN 4100 Principles of Entity Taxation

-Note: Not all electives are offered every semester.
+Note: Not all electives are offered every year.
+Some are only offered in the Spring or Fall.

 Current students are encouraged to log into Gibson and select Degree Works Audit to check their progress and to meet with their Business Academic Advisor to review course selection.